nbicocchi/learn-microservices/modules/communication/README.md

 **Instructions:**
 - Create a Spring Boot application that exposes a REST endpoint (e.g., `/greet`) that returns a greeting message.
 - Implement another Spring Boot application that consumes the `/greet` endpoint and displays the response.
-- Use `RestTemplate` to make HTTP requests from the consumer service to the provider service.
+- Use `RestClient` to make HTTP requests from the consumer service to the provider service.
 - Test the communication between the two services to verify that the greeting message is returned correctly.

 **Expected Outcomes:**
 - Students should be able to set up a Spring Boot application with REST communication.
-- They will understand how to use `RestTemplate` to call external REST APIs and handle responses.
+- They will understand how to use `RestClient` to call external REST APIs and handle responses.

 ## Lab 2: Implementing Asynchronous Communication with RabbitMQ
 **Objective:** Set up asynchronous communication between microservices using RabbitMQ.